GA4 AI Assistant Channel: How to Track Chatbot Traffic

 Why You Might Not See AI Traffic Yet

-Even with the feature officially announced, you might check your Traffic Acquisition report and see zero visits assigned to the new channel.
-There are two main reasons for this.
+Even with the feature actively rolling out, you might check your Traffic Acquisition report and see unexpected data gaps.
+There are two primary reasons for missing traffic attribution.

 The App Referrer Problem (Dark Traffic)

-Even after the rollout is complete, GA4 can only classify traffic if the referring tool passes along the referral data.
+Even on new data, GA4 can only classify traffic if the referring tool passes along the referral data.

 If a user clicks a link to your website from the desktop web version of ChatGPT, the referrer string is usually intact.
 However, if a user clicks a link from a native iOS or Android chatbot app, the operating system often strips the referrer data entirely.
 When this happens, GA4 has no way to identify the source, and the visit falls into the dreaded "Direct" traffic bucket.